proggy/ansicolor/README.md

 ansicolor
 =========

-Add ANSI escape codes to a given string to print colored text in consoles and terminal emulators.
+Add ANSI escape codes to python strings to print colored text in consoles and terminal emulators.

 Copyright notice
 ----------------

-Copyright (C) 2013 Daniel Jung.
+Copyright (C) 2013-2014 Daniel Jung, Jacobs University Bremen, Germany.
 Contact: d.jung@jacobs-university.de

 This program is free software; you can redistribute it and/or modify it